Meeting Minutes

 {tab=Adjournment}

-The next regularly scheduled meeting will be at 1900 on Monday, 10 February 2014 in the Tri Lakes Cares building at 235 Jefferson Street, Monument, Colorado.
+The next regularly scheduled meeting will be at 1900 on Monday, 14 July 2014 at the Tri Lakes Cares building, 235 Jefferson Street, Monument, Colorado.

 Respectfully submitted,